Getting to the Fair

 The rules state that I must 'cite' all non-student produced materials and provide permissions where needed.
 What does this mean?

-If you use any clipart, music, photos, text, or other material in your project that you did not personally create yourself, you must list the material on the project submission form that you are required to fill out online in february.
-If your material is determined to be 'in the public domain' and is available to use for free, you must list it and label it 'public domain.' if the material is not freely available, then you must obtain permission to use it from the owner/creator.
+If you use any clipart, music, photos, text, or other material in your project that you did not personally create yourself, you must list the material and present your list to the judges.
+If your material is determined to be 'in the public domain' and is available to use for free, you must list it and label it 'public domain.'
+If the material is not freely available, then you must obtain permission to use it from the owner/creator.
 Use of copyrighted material without permission will result in disqualification.
-These materials must be listed on the form and the written permission must be presented to the judges.
+These materials must be listed and the written permission must be presented to the judges.

 Why isn't the Tech Fair set up like a science fair with open viewing for parents and students?